UmangSardesai/Codeception-BrowserStack/README.md

 2. Add the _composer.json_ file present under _Parallel Testing_ folder to the root directory of the project.

-3. Execute the command `composer.json install` to install the two components mentioned above.
+3. Execute the command `php composer.phar install` to install the two components mentioned above.

 4. Execute `Robo.phar` and press 'Y' to create an empty _RoboFile.php_.